-- 1.9 The Act sets out the categories of eligible institutions, bodies or persons to whom the Secretary of State may give section 16 undertakings. - 1.10 In practice, the national collections and other wholly or mainly Exchequer-funded institutions and bodies are not issued indemnity when they lend objects to non-national institutions as they lend at their own risk.
-Non-national borrowers are not required to purchase commercial insurance.
-Examples of categories of Exchequer-funded bodies are given at Annex A. Many Exchequer-funded bodies (especially those having Crown status) are listed in the Civil Service Year Book (published by HMSO).

-[Refer to 4.1 to 4.3 and 6.1 to 6.8]
+- 1.9 The Act sets out the categories of eligible institutions, bodies or persons, to whom the Secretary of State may give section 16 undertakings. - In practice, the national collections and other wholly or mainly Exchequerfunded institutions and bodies are not issued indemnity when they lend objects.
+This is because it is either not considered economical to purchase commercial insurance where a body is mostly state-funded (and therefore the Exchequer bears its own risk in any event) or because of the indivisibility of the Crown (and hence the inability of one part of the Crown to indemnify or make good loss of another part).
+In certain cases, as a matter of Government policy, money might be made available on a discretionary basis to compensate loss or to cover the cost of repairs to objects damaged whilst on loan from an Exchequer-funded body, but this is entirely on a separate basis from the GIS.
+Examples of categories of Exchequer-funded bodies are given at 4.10 (you will note that they are not confined only to the bodies listed at Annex A).
+Many Exchequer-funded bodies (especially those having Crown status) are listed in the Civil Service Year Book (published by HMSO).
+[Refer to 4.10 and 6.4(d) to 6.4(h)]